jerryhgladinet/docs/admin/source/chapter04.rst

 **Disable Offline Access**

-    Don't allow Windows clients or Mac clients to mark folder as offline from within the team folder
+    Don't allow Windows clients or Mac clients to mark their folders as offline from within the team folder.

 **Synchronize folder permission automatically**